Woolloongabba: Sport and recreation

-The suburb is home to the Brisbane Cricket Ground known as "the Gabba".
+The suburb is home to the Brisbane Cricket Ground, commonly known as "the Gabba".

 Attractions

 The Norman Hotel is a local landmark that has served customers since 1890.

 Transport

 The Pacific Motorway cuts through the suburb with an exit south into Vulture Street and a Stanley Street exit for vehicles heading north.
 Additionally, there is an entrance to the Clem Jones Tunnel in the suburb on Ipswich road.

 Public transport

-Trains service the suburb with stops at Park Road railway station and Buranda railway station.
-The South-East Busway also runs through Woolloongabba, with stops at Woolloongabba Busway Station and Buranda Busway station.
+Queensland Rail trains service the suburb with stops at Boggo Road and Buranda.
+The South East Busway also runs through Woolloongabba, with stops at Woolloongabba busway station and Buranda busway station.
 The high-frequency Maroon CityGlider bus service also stops here.

-Taxis

-There is a major taxi depot in Woolloongabba.